CenterForSpatialResearch/mapping_architecture_urbanism_humanities/7_Georeferencing.md

 To complete this part of the tutorial, send your MumbaiBuildings and your MumbaiRailways1909 shapefiles (remember to send all of the files) to Michelle at mam2518@columbia.edu
 ______________________________________________________________________________________________________________

 Tutorial adapted by Michelle McSweeney for *Conflict Urbanism: InfraPolitics* a seminar course taught at Columbia University in Fall 2017 by the [Center for Spatial Research](http://c4sr.columbia.edu/).
 Originally written by Eric Glass, for *Mapping for the Urban Humanities*.
+Edited by Brian House for [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).